rszmacinski/native-apps-api-orchestration/docs/poll.md

 If the response status is complete then the async service call has completed.
 The response will contain a set of attributes which is taxSummary, state and an optional taxCreditSummary attribute.
 If the response attribute 'taxCreditSummary' is empty (contains no attributes) then this indicates Tax-Credits are available for the user, however there is no user data to display.
 If the response attribute 'taxCreditSummary' is not returned, then the user is not defined for tax-credits.
+If the response attribute 'taxSummary' is empty (contains no attributes) then this indicates a failure retrieving the information.

 | *json attribute* | *Mandatory* | *Description* |
 |------------------|-------------|---------------|